 In the "Full Elimination" set of proposed amendments, most of the provisions in this section of the code would be eliminated.
 This section has rules for computing parking generally, rules specific to bars and establishments with a class C license, and parking reductions for shared parking.
 With no parking minimums, minimum requirements for specific uses and reductions are not necessary.
 Staff is proposing an amendment which would change how a parking requirement is rounded if it ends in a fraction.
 Currently, if a parking requirement ends in a fraction that is 0.5 or less, the minimum parking requirement is rounded down.
-The proposed amendment will make it so that if a maximum parking requirement is a number that ends in any fraction, the maximum parking requirement will be rounded up.
+The proposed amendment will make it so that if a maximum parking requirement is a number that ends in any fraction that is 0.5 or more, the maximum parking permitted will be rounded up.